Revera nets $45-$60 million Inland Revenue data centre contract

 Greg James, Inland Revenue deputy commissioner change, says he’s delighted the contract has been awarded to a Kiwi company.

-He says the data centre contract is one of the most significant elements of Inland Revenue’s programme to modernise New Zealand’s tax and social policy administration.
+He says the data center contract is one of the most significant elements of Inland Revenue’s programme to modernise New Zealand’s tax and social policy administration.

 “It will be one of the programme’s biggest and is certainly the largest contract to date to be awarded to a New Zealand company,” James says.

-The new Revera data centres will host essential services including the new tax systems, Start (simplified tax and revenue technology) with the first of the data centres coming online in the next month.
-Initial detailed design of the new data centre service has already been completed.
+The new Revera data centers will host essential services including the new tax systems, Start (simplified tax and revenue technology) with the first of the data centers coming online in the next month.
+Initial detailed design of the new data center service has already been completed.